 The 'Oxford comma' or the 'serial comma' is an optional comma before the word 'and' or ’or’ in a list: They have a dog, a cat, and a hamster.
 Do you have this shirt in black, white, or grey colour?
 The reason it is called the Oxford comma is because it was primarily used … Continue reading The Oxford Comma: yes or no?

-If you are a foreign language learner, then you probably sometimes find yourself translating words and sentences from your native language to the language you’re studying or vice versa.
-As a matter of fact, it’s a natural thing to do though you would be better off if you stopped doing it as it could add … Continue reading Stop translating in your head and start thinking in English
+If you are a foreign language learner, then you probably often find yourself translating words and sentences from your native language to the language you’re learning or vice versa.
+As a matter of fact, it is a natural thing to do.
+Yet, you could add to your fluency if you stopped doing it.
+Here … Continue reading 4 Tips to Stop Translating in Your Head and Start Thinking in English

 The ideal way of studying a language hasn’t been found yet, but here are some advice on how you should study a language in order to get on fluency and build self-confidence.
 We all know that everyone learns differently but here are some methods you can use.
 If you’re diligent and persevere to them, I … Continue reading How to Learn English